Working hard all year round for South Bristol

 Jeff, first elected in May 2007 and then re-elected in 2011 with a 1000+ vote majority, is well known in the area from his time at Ilminster Avenue and Connaught Schools; from when he lived at Willinton Road, Morpeth Road and Leinster Avenue; and his membership of Eagle House.
 With decades of commitment to keeping the area safe from fires, these former firefighters are now dedicated to keeping the neighbourhood safe from Lib Dem cuts and incompetence.

-Mark Brain and Derek Pickup are working hard for Hartcliffe, Withywood, Headley Park and parts of Bishopsworth.
+Mark Brain is working hard for Hartcliffe, Withywood, Headley Park and parts of Bishopsworth.

 Mark is a local lad as well, also works in the public sector, and was first elected in 2003.
 He is a governor at both Fair Furlong and Gay Elms Primary Schools, and a Director of both Hartcliffe & Withywood Community Partnership and HAWKS.
 Both Mark and Royston are involved with Headley Park Community Association and are active as members of other local organisations.
 They have secured many local improvements and, together, they make a great team.